openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

     * Choose root password carefully

-* Set up eth0 interface (it will provide internet access for puppet master):
+* Set up eth0 interface (it will provide internet access for puppet master and will correspond to "Adapter 2" in VirtualBox):
 	* CentOS/RHEL
 		* ``vi /etc/sysconfig/network-scripts/ifcfg-eth0``::